maxwellabgit/Databasics-DfOps/README.md

     import time
     import random as rand

-### Establish a Synthetic Database
+### Establish an Example Database

-Now we create a synthetic database to perform our basic operations.
+Now we create an example database to perform our basic operations.
 Three columns with integer and string data should do fine.
 We use 50000 rows to highlight differences in processing time.

     column = rand.choices(['Dropout' if i == 13 or i ==21 else i for i in range(0,100)],k=50000)
     othercolumn = rand.choices([i for i in range(20,80)], k=50000)